 - Pain and suffering

 Mr. Jeffress will fight tirelessly in pursuit of compensation on your behalf.
 While we cannot guarantee any outcome, we can guarantee that we will not back down until the best possible results have been achieved.
-Mr. Jeffress has achieved numerous successful verdicts and settlements during his career representing injury victims.
+Mr. Jeffress has achieved numerous successful verdicts and settlements during his career representing car accident injury victims.

 Schedule Your FREE Consultation